Loading...

 Error handling

-When the API returns a non-success status code, we return an error with type *anthropic.Error.
+When the API returns a non-success status code, the SDK returns an error with type *anthropic.Error.
 This contains the StatusCode, *http.Request, and *http.Response values of the request, as well as the JSON of the error body (much like other response objects in the SDK).
 The error also includes the RequestID from the response headers, which is useful for troubleshooting with Anthropic support.

 _, err := client.Messages.New(context.TODO(), anthropic.MessageNewParams{